mrm220396/beaverutils/README.md

-# COREUTILS TRANSLATED TO GOLANG
+# Beaverutils is coreutils recreated in Golang

 ## Go Coreutils
 This project aims to provide a Go-based implementation of various commands found in the GNU Core Utilities (coreutils).
 The goal is to recreate these utilities in Go, emphasizing readability, maintainability, and idiomatic Go practices.

+It uses the current features the language offers in its libraries to make it easy to the user read and understand what's written there.

 Coreutils is a vast set of tools used everyday by UNIX users worldwide.
-The intention of this project is not whatsoever be a replacement for this, the original repository and all needed links are listed on the Subtitle **Disclaimer**.
+The intention of this project is not whatsoever be a replacement for Cureutils, the original repository and all needed links are listed on the Subtitle **Disclaimer**.
 My goal is to study golang and improve my own UNIX system comprehension.